 First and foremost, you must make sure your emails contain value for your members.
-On average, a person receives over 100 emails a day.
-Most of it is junk so it’s hard to find the valuable items amidst the detritus.
+This sounds obvious but if you take a moment to think about your own inbox, I’m sure you’ll find way too many messages that are not worth your time.
+On average, a person receives over 100 emails a day making it hard to find the valuable items amidst the detritus.
 Even if your members are seeing your emails, they may not open them unless they feel the information is important.

-Next, keep your emails short and sweet.
+Keep your emails short and sweet, with just the pertinent details.
 We have so much information to consume these days that our attention spans have shortened WAY down.
 Use a grabby first sentence to convey what information will follow and keep details to a minimum.

 Reserve your emails for information that your members can’t find anywhere else.
-Use it for valuable information or giveaways and to extend certain offers.
+You can always use hyperlinks to send users to your webpages/fliers that contain more information for the people that are interested in reading more.
 The more consistently valuable the information in your emails, the more they will be read.

 Avoid choppy content and inconsistent communication styles by batching all related emails together.
 The same person should write them at the same time for consistent writing style and design.

 By batching similar emails, you can knock out more work without the disruption of your work flow.
 When you have Silent Auction on the brain, you may as well compose all the emails pertaining to the auction at one time!